EMPOWER: History

 After graduating from the Faculty of Sociology and Anthropology at Thammasat University, Chantawipa Apisuk commenced work at the Southeast Asia Resource Center in New York to further her studies and work on human rights issues.
 Following her return to Thailand in 1984, Apisuk and a group of sex workers in Patpong, Bangkok, Thailand founded EMPOWER that same year.
 Apisuk continues to serve as the organization's director and manages the head office in Nonthaburi Province.

 As of 2012, the organization operated centers in eleven provinces and reached over 20,000 sex workers on a regular basis.
 Over the 27 years that EMPOWER has existed, over 50,000 sex workers have been involved with the organization.

 At the 2004 International AIDS Conference in Bangkok, EMPOWER set up a mock go-go bar complete with a dancer to highlight efforts to increase condom use among sex workers.
 This was criticized by then Health Minister Sudarat Keyuraphan.

 Shortly after the tsunami of December 2004, EMPOWER opened an office in Patong, Phuket.
 The organization published a report that estimated a death toll of over 2,000 sex workers and lamented the lack of support for migrant sex workers affected by the flood.

 In September 2005, EMPOWER broadcast a radio program for sex workers in Phuket, Chiang Mai, and Mae Sai to educate sex workers on their rights.

+In 2024, while a draft bill to legalize prostitution had been under consideration in parliament for five years, EMPOWER wrote a letter to various Thai political parties, demanding that sex workers be treated equally to other workers.